nshiab/simple-data-analysis/README.md

 ### Others

-If you want to generate and save charts with NodeJS and other runtimes, check the [journalism library](https://github.com/nshiab/journalism), more specifically the [savePlotChart function](https://nshiab.github.io/journalism/functions/savePlotChart.html).
+If you want to generate and save charts with Node.js and other runtimes, check the [journalism library](https://github.com/nshiab/journalism), more specifically the [savePlotChart function](https://nshiab.github.io/journalism/functions/savePlotChart.html).